swuff-star/fish/Readme.md

 DONE:

-currently spawns with revolver. enemies drop ammo and guns occasionally. placeholder secondary/utility
+currently spawns with revolver.

+enemies drop ammo and guns occasionally. based on size/boss/elite status

+placeholder secondary/utility

-fiorst weapon you pick up goes to your secondary slot. special to switch. third gun replaces first gun.
+fiorst weapon you pick up goes to your secondary slot. special to switch. third gun picked up replaces first gun like in NT.

 TO-DO: